Residential Heavy Garbage Collection Schedule

 Electronics including countertop microwave ovens, video gaming systems & peripheral, GPS Systems, E-book readers, desk top computers, portable computers, computer monitors, computer peripheral, desk top printers, televisions, personal/portable audio & video play back and recording systems, vehicle audio/video systems, home theatre in-a-box (HTB) systems, home audio/video systems, external storage drives & modems, non-cellular telephones and cellular devices.

-All household hazardous waste. (unused paint & empty paint cans, used oil & empty oil containers, glycol & empty glycol containers, other petroleum products & gasoline).
+All hazardous waste. (unused paint & empty paint cans, used oil & empty oil containers, glycol & empty glycol containers, other petroleum products & gasoline).

 Propane tanks and propane cylinders Small 1 pound cylinders can be dropped off free-of-charge at CBRM's Residential Hazardous Waste Depot.